arthurfreitas96/TinyCoreMediaCenter/README.md

 Steps:
-In OS's bootlocal.sh, set the Transmission config folder to the path defined by transmission-daemon on first run.
+In OS's bootlocal.sh, set the Transmission's config folder to the path defined by transmission-daemon on first run.
 In staticIP's etho0.sh, set your Media Center and gateway IP's.

 In Transmission's setting.conf, define the download-dir, rpc-username and rpc-password to your setup.